Skip to content

 “The Trustees recommend that lawmakers address the projected trust fund shortfalls in a timely way in order to phase in necessary changes gradually and give workers and beneficiaries time to adjust to them.
 Implementing changes sooner rather than later would allow more generations to share in the needed revenue increases or reductions in scheduled benefits and could preserve more trust fund reserves to help finance future benefits.”

-Key drivers of insolvency
+Key Drivers of Insolvency

 The aging of the population creates serious financial challenges for OASI.
 As baby boomers retire and life expectancy continues to increase, the number of Social Security beneficiaries is projected to climb sharply over the next several decades.
 By 2035, driven by the large growth in Americans age 65 and older, the total number of beneficiaries in the OASI program is projected to reach 75 million — about 40 percent more than in 2018.